 Moreover, about 25% of cholesterol is used up by the brain.
 It requires cholesterol in order to establish a connection between the neurons.
 These neurons are the major links that underlie memory and learning.
-Thus, as neuron connection increases, the brain will get more & more healthier.
+Thus, as neuron connection increases, the brain will get more & healthier.
 Cholesterol serves as raw material in the formation of vitamin D in the body.
-Vitamin D is an essential nutrient for the functioning of the brain, as it facilitates growth of neurons.
+Vitamin D is an essential nutrient for the functioning of the brain, as it facilitates the growth of neurons.

-There are seven Dhatus which are mentioned in Ayurveda.
+There are seven Dhatus that are mentioned in Ayurveda.
 Amongst them, Meda Dhatu corresponds to fat tissue.
 It is formed from Mamsa Dhatu or the muscle tissue which lies fourth in the sequence of tissues.
 It also corresponds to waste products such as skin oil and sweat.
 Meda Dhatu is made up of water and earth elements.
-The nourishing aspect of Meda Dhatu is brought in by water and stability of body and mind is broadened by the Earth element.
+The nourishing aspect of Meda Dhatu is brought in by water and the stability of body and mind is broadened by the Earth element.

-Meda Dhatu is responsible for lubrication, storage of energy and nourishment.
+Meda Dhatu is responsible for lubrication, storage of energy, and nourishment.
 Excess of Meda Dhatu may cause diabetes, obesity, high cholesterol, fatty tumors, or excessive thirst; while low levels of Meda Dhatu may lead to dry skin, weak muscles, and emotional disturbances.
 Thus, it becomes necessary to maintain the amount of Meda Dhatu within the body.
-It can be brought in by consumption of adequate water and earth via proper diet; which should be digested properly.
+It can be brought in by consumption of adequate water and earth via a proper diet; which should be digested properly.

-Further, essential fatty acids (EFA) are necessary for maintenance of optimal health and are obtained from dietary sources.
+Further, essential fatty acids (EFA) are necessary for the maintenance of optimal health and are obtained from dietary sources.
 An imbalance in dietary intake of fatty acids is directly linked to impaired brain performance and diseases.
-Dietary Docosahexaenoic Acid (DHA) is essential for the optimum functional maturation of retina and visual cortex, with visual acuity and mental development seemingly proved by extra DHA.
-Besides the structural formation of the brain fatty acids are also useful as messengers and are involved in synthesis and functions of brain neurotransmitters and in molecules of the immune system.
+Dietary Docosahexaenoic Acid (DHA) is essential for the optimum functional maturation of the retina and visual cortex, with visual acuity and mental development seemingly proved by extra DHA.
+Besides the structural formation of the brain fatty acids are also useful as messengers and are involved in the synthesis and functions of brain neurotransmitters and in molecules of the immune system.

-This all brings us to a common point that the brain requires proper nutrition in order to function properly.
-According to Ayurveda a moderate lifestyle, diet, and daily routine adds up to the balance in functions of every aspect of body, mind, and soul.
+This all brings us to a common point the brain requires proper nutrition in order to function properly.
+According to Ayurveda a moderate lifestyle, diet, and daily routine adds up to the balance in functions of every aspect of the body, mind, and soul.
 The principal behind the balance within the body is the rhythmic state of Agni.
 This means digestion is the basis for good health in every part of the body including the brain.
 The creation of Meda Dhatu requires proper burning of digestive fire.
-Therefore when digestion, assimilation, and elimination are in sync with each other, fat tissues and cholesterol level are balanced.
+Therefore when digestion, assimilation, and elimination are in sync with each other, fat tissues and cholesterol levels are balanced.

-The classical text of Ayurveda suggests various food types that are helpful in maintaining the fat and cholesterol levels.
+The classical text of Ayurveda suggests various food types that are helpful in maintaining fat and cholesterol levels.
 This may include fresh organic fruits and vegetables, including ghee and nuts.

-- Raw vegetable juices help to build blood and nourish the brain.
+● Raw vegetable juices help to build blood and nourish the brain.

 Everything in our body is interconnected.
-Our brain is present all over the body and needs proper nourishment for its optimal performance.
+Our brain is present all over the body and needs proper nourishment for optimal performance.
 As it needs more energy in order to undertake tasks, it requires proper nutrition.
 That nutrition is what we intake in an entire day.
 Thus, good eating habits shall promote the health of the brain and a human, indeed.